-With regard to point (2) above, the JFTC found that because the parties do not usually obtain confidential information on competitors for CRM software or for business chat services when integrating competitors' applications, and nor do they have any incentive to do so, it is unlikely that confidential information on the competitors would be shared within the parties.
-The JFTC also considered that the data collected from CRM software and business chat services users would not give the parties a competitive advantage in comparison with their competitors with regard to enhancement or development of new services.
+With regard to point (2) above, the JFTC found that because the parties do not usually obtain confidential information on competitors' products or services or marketing plans when providing competitors' game oto by f11photo on Shutterstock software or using competitors' game providing services, it is unlikely that confidential information on the competitors would be shared within the parties.
+The JFTC also considered that even if the parties receive competitors' confidential information, it would not give the parties a competitive advantage in comparison with their competitors.